iceyman/palworld-bot/README.md

 1. **Python:** Python 3.8+ installed on your host machine.
 2. **Discord Bot Token:** A Discord application bot token.
 3. **Discord Channel IDs:** The ID of the primary announcement channel and a private log channel.
-4. **RCON Enabled:** Ensure RCON is enabled and configured correctly on all three dedicated servers (using unique passwords and ports).
+4. **RCON Enabled:** Ensure RCON is enabled and configured correctly on all dedicated servers you plan to use.

 ### **Dependencies**